andronocean/wp-subtree-experiment/README.md

 - `--squash` tells git to create a single commit adding everything, instead of importing the remote's entire history (much tidier!)

 (We actually get two commits out of this: the first is a squash, the second handles the merge.)

+### Make project changes

+We can edit the theme files and commit changes on our main, parent repo.